odoo/documentation/content/applications/productivity/spreadsheet.rst

    spreadsheet/functions
    spreadsheet/templates

-Spreadsheet lets you organize, analyze, and visualize your data in tabular form.
-Among others, you
+Spreadsheets allow users to organize, analyze, and visualize data by compiling data sets into tables.

-can:
+Various functions that can be performed within a spreadsheet are:

-- :doc:`Insert and link your Odoo data (pivots, graphs, lists, and menus) <spreadsheet/insert>`.
+- Insert and :doc:`link Odoo data <spreadsheet/insert>` (pivots, graphs, lists, and menus).
-- :doc:`Use formulas and functions <spreadsheet/functions>`.
+- Use :doc:`formulas and functions <spreadsheet/functions>`.
-- :doc:`Use default templates or create new ones <spreadsheet/templates>`.
+- Use default :doc:`templates <spreadsheet/templates>` or create new ones.
 - Format data.
 - Sort and filter data.